FudanDISC/ReForm-Eval/README.md

 Considering the sensitivity of LVLMs to the input prompts ([Zeng et al., 2023](https://arxiv.org/abs/2307.02469)), we additionally design an instability-aware evaluation strategy and introduce a metric to characterize such instability.

-**🔧🔧🔧ReForm-Eval serves as a reliable tool for quantitative analysis of LVLMs, aiding in the research and development of LVLMs.🔧🔧🔧**
+**🔧🔧🔧 ReForm-Eval serves as a reliable tool for quantitative analysis of LVLMs, aiding in the research and development of LVLMs. 🔧🔧🔧**

+**🙌🙌🙌 We welcome a diverse range of large vision and language models to participate in ReForm-Eval benchmark evaluation!!! 🙌🙌🙌**

 ## 📣 Update
 **If you have any questions, please send us an email or leave a github issue!**